How to Import Excel Files in C#

 $vbLabelText $csharpLabel

 We can also import cell data from Excel files by using row and column indexes.
-This line of code will return the value of the specified row and column index.
+This line of code returns the value of the specified row and column index.
+This approach is particularly useful when iterating through data programmatically:

 var cellValueByIndex = ws.Rows[RowIndex].Columns[ColumnIndex];